elle-et-noire/search_arxiv/README.md

 # ArXiv Paper Search Tool

-A powerful Python tool that extracts references from PDF files and searches for similar papers on arXiv based on author information and title similarity.
+A cli python tool that extracts references from PDF files and searches for similar papers on arXiv based on author information and title similarity.

-## Features

-- 📄 **PDF Text Extraction**: Extract text content from PDF files using PyMuPDF
-- 🔍 **Reference Parsing**: Automatically locate and parse numbered references from academic papers
-- 🎯 **Author & Title Extraction**: Extract author names and paper titles from citation strings
-- 🔗 **ArXiv API Integration**: Search arXiv database using author surnames
-- 📊 **Similarity Ranking**: Rank search results by title similarity using fuzzy string matching
-- 💻 **Interactive Interface**: User-friendly command-line interface with progressive result display
-- 📱 **PDF Download & Viewing**: Automatically download and open PDFs with mupdf or alternative viewers
-- 🔄 **Flexible Author Parsing**: Handle both comma-separated and "and"-separated author lists

 ## Installation